Discover the Monterey Bay National Marine Sanctuary

 Wildlife Viewing

 From cute otters bobbing on the bay to huge blue whales migrating through the area, the MBNBS offers visitors an array of fabulous wildlife to enjoy.
-Explore tidepools teeming with sea anemonies, sea stars and shellfish.
-Dive in to swim with sea turtles, fish and dolphins.
-Or simply enjoy the native flora and amusing antics of sea lions on the beaches.
+Explore tidepools teeming with sea anemones, sea stars and shellfish.
+Swim with sea turtles, fish and dolphins.
+Or simply enjoy the native flora and amusing antics of sea lions on the beach.

 Kayaking, Boating & Diving

-There's no need to just view the MBNMS from afar, so if you want to see the sanctuary's waters and wildlife up close, go diving or rent a kayak or paddleboard.
+If you want to see the Monterey Bay National Marine Sanctuary waters and wildlife up close, go diving or rent a kayak or paddleboard.
 For visitors who need a little guidance, consider hopping aboard a sailing cruise or joining a whale watching, kayak or diving group tour.
-There are many tour operators and equipment rental companies who can help you enjoy your time on the Bay.
+There are many tour operators and equipment rental companies who can help you enjoy your time on Monterey Bay.

 What is a marine sanctuary?